raulmur/ORB_SLAM2/README.md

   ```

 #8.
 Processing your own sequences
 You will need to create a settings file with the calibration of your camera.
 See the settings file provided for the TUM and KITTI datasets for monocular, stereo and RGB-D cameras.
 We use the calibration model of OpenCV.
-See the examples to learn how to create a program that makes use of the ORB-SLAM library and how to pass images to the SLAM system.
+See the examples to learn how to create a program that makes use of the ORB-SLAM2 library and how to pass images to the SLAM system.
 Stereo input must be synchronized and rectified.
 RGB-D input must be synchronized.

 #9.
 Need Help?